-All About Postage Stamp Trains
+All About Aurora Postage Stamp Trains

-The one below left may look familiar, since it's very similar to Aurora's 1967 catalog cover.
-It appeared in the December 1967 issue of Boys' Life; the second one ran in the same magazine a year later.
+The one below left may look familiar, since it's very similar to Aurora's 1967 catalog cover; it appeared in the December 1967 issue of Boys' Life.
+The second one ran in the same magazine exactly one year later.
 (Is it me, or does that kid look seriously bored?)

 Aurora even ran a television spot, narrated by none other than Dick Cavett.
 While you dig the groovy 60s soundtrack, watch very carefully, because things will get a little trippy around the 0:38 mark: the sharp eye will spot a pair of Arnold Rapido diesels!
 And at 1:03 you'll see Arnold Rapido passenger cars.
 Evidently someone didn't get the memo.

 Incidentally, the narration was taken almost word for word from the text in the December 1967 Boys' Life ad.